hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_ainauts_and_their_ai_companions_working_together_in__350eeb50-d4c9-4568-aeea-44d88f450e7f-0_0.content.md

 # Future of Human-AI Collaboration in Space

 Welcome to our website dedicated to exploring the exciting world of artificial intelligence (AI) and its role in space exploration.
-Our stunning wallpaper depicts AInauts and their AI companions working together in a massive, zero-gravity space station, showcasing the incredible potential of AI-human collaboration.
+Our stunning wallpaper depicts Ainautes and their AI companions working together in a massive, zero-gravity space station, showcasing the incredible potential of AI-human collaboration.

 ## About Us